hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 ### Incineration can be financially sustainable

 <!-- CAPEX -->
-Incineration with energy recovery might be a good option for waste disposal if there are skilled staff available and a stable stream of waste.
+Incineration with energy recovery might be a good option for waste disposal if there are skilled staff available and a steady input of waste.
 Associated capital expenditure (CAPEX) and operating expenses (OPEX) are high, but incineration with energy recovery can be profitable as there are many possible revenue streams.
 [Waste to Energy International][28] estimated that CAPEX of an incineration plant grow almost linearly with capacity.
 According to the [World Bank][11] CAPEX is USD 190-1,000 per tonne of annual waste capacity, depending on the location and size of the plant.